 With the government putting an end to the making of R-22, many homeowners are noticing the cost of refilling their air conditioner’s refrigerant rising.
 It may seem like an easy fix to just substitute a different and less expensive refrigerant, but if an air conditioning service technician recommends this, you may want to call for a second opinion.

 Manufacturers detail the exact refrigerant the equipment is designed for, and before 2010, it was usually R-22.
 Although there is extreme decline of the production of R-22, those air conditioners are still designed for it, and replacing R-22 with a different refrigerant may not only cause harm to your air conditioner, it could nullify your warranty.
 A voided warranty may cost you a lot more in future parts due to likely damage.

 Myth 4: You don’t need annual A/C system maintenance.

-Myth 5: Researching the business isn’t important.
+Myth 5: Finding out about the business isn’t necessary.

 Myth 6: It costs you more to turn your thermostat to a higher temperature while you’re out of your home.

 Ultimately, it will increase your costs to leave the thermostat at a lower temperature all through the day than to bump it up 10 degrees while you are gone.
 It typically will not take an exorbitant amount of more energy to cool your home once you enter, depending on your home.

 A programmable thermostat permits the temperature to be changed from a tablet or phone so you can actually adjust the temperature lower before returning home, so your home is nice and comfy when you enter.
 This saves you energy over the course of the day, as well as decreasing your cooling bills.